Winston-Lin/dziganto.github.io/_posts/2017-6-2-Faster-Python-Tips-And-Tricks.md

 * Using enumerate() is more beautiful but not faster for looping over a collection and indices
 * Mind your Python version when looping over two collections - use itertools for Python 2
 * Use built-in functions whenever possible
-* How you append strings may matter at scale but my experiment was not definitive
+* How you append strings may matter at scale but my experiment was not conclusive
-* Forget list expressions at scale, generator expressions are king
+* Forget list expressions at scale; rock generator expressions instead
 * Dots may give you marginal performance gains but may not be worth the effort
 * When Python 3 is better than Python 2, it is MUCH better

 As a long time Py27 user and only occassionally a Python 3 user, this experiment got me much more excited about Python 3.
 Yes, I know Python 3 is the future but now I have something tangible to grasp on to - proof that aspects are indeed speedier and can lead to faster code.
 If nothing else, having conducted my own experiments has provided me the catalyst to finally make the transition.

 In sum, this was a fun project that got me thinking.
-There are so many avenues left unexplored and this project raised many more questions than it answered for me, yet now I feel much more confident in the prowess of Python 3.
+There are so many avenues left unexplored and this project raised many more questions than it answered for me, yet now I feel much more confident about the prowess of Python 3.

 ---